• Skip to primary navigation

 Technique of Proximal Row Carpectomy

 The wrist is opened through a dorsal longitudinal approach through the third compartment.
-Radioscaphocapitate ligament is preserved so as to prevent ulnar subluxation after the procedure of proximal row carpectomy is performed.
+The radioscaphocapitate ligament is preserved to prevent ulnar subluxation after the procedure of proximal row carpectomy is performed.

 After exposure, traction is applied to the index and long fingers, in a longitudinal direction.
 This tract facilitates the excision of the proximal carpal row.
 For bone removal, small rongeurs are used first to excise the middle of each bone.
 This allows the proximal and distal edges of the proximal carpal bones to collapse together.
 This makes the rest of the removal of the bones easy along their peripheral edges.